 MULLEN: I have actually been supportive of closing Guantanamo.

 They want Afghanistan back.
-We can't let them or their al Qaeda
+We can't let them or their al Qaeda cohorts have it.

 That Iran getting a nuclear weapon is calamitous for the region and for the world.

 STEPHANOPOULOS: The chairman of the Joint Chiefs, Admiral Mike Mullen, only on THIS WEEK.

 DICK CHENEY, FORMER VICE PRESIDENT: In the fight against terrorism, there is no middle ground and half measures keep you half exposed.

 PRESIDENT BARACK OBAMA: We must leave these methods where they belong, in the past.
 They are not who we are.
 And they are not America.

 STEPHANOPOULOS: Who won the great debate?
 Who is next for the Supreme Court?
 That and the rest of the week's politics on our roundtable with George Will, Donna Brazile, David Brooks of The New York Times, and E.J.
 Dionne of The Washington Post.

 JAY LENO, HOST, "THE TONIGHT SHOW": Hey, President Obama has found a way to quickly close Guantanamo Bay.
 He's going to turn it into a Pontiac dealership.
 Yes.